Is improving your surfskate skills on your New Year resolution list?

 Take your board always with you!

-If planing ahead and finding your place is not for you, just carry your board all the time!
+If planning ahead and finding your place is not for you, just carry your board all the time!

 Our Curfboard is the lightest surf skate out there, and the Wave model is even super compact, making it effortless to take it with you.
 So take your board and skate all the time and everywhere you go.

-If you have a car, place it on the truck, and every time you see a road that would be great for surf skating or that you park on a smooth parking lot, take it out and ride!
+If you have a car, place it in the trunk, and every time you see a road that would be great for surf skating or that you park on a smooth parking lot, take it out and ride!